jplindstrom/reveal-haml-presentation/README.md

 * Start the auto-builder

-    ./watch.pl --run=./haml-file.pl *.haml
+    ./watch-haml-files.pl

+    * This will rebuild all .haml files and then watch them, rebuilding them on change

 * Edit index.haml (or copy to another name), open the .html file in a browser.
-    * The watcher will rebuild the .html files on change

 * Write a kick-ass presentation!